-Apart from the obvious difference in the ordering of the passages and in addition to minor variants, an examination of the three occurrences of ומידתן עשר שאין להן סוף in the long recension also reveals a significant difference.
-While in the first instance (§4) it occurs at the end of a section and in any event does not serve as a lemma to be expanded, in the last instance (§7) it is conjoined at the beginning with the dictum עשר ספירות בלימה, further undermining the possibility that it stands as an independent lemma.
-Meanwhile, in the intervening instance (§6), it effectively appears in the middle of a lengthy passage (§5–§6)—and it is only in this instance that it appears in the same place as it does in the early Genizah version (§3.2).
+Apart from the obvious difference in the ordering of the passages and in addition to minor variants, an examination of the three occurrences of the clause “and their measure is ten, which have no limit” in the long recension also reveals a significant difference.
+While in the first instance (§4) it occurs at the end of a section and in any event does not serve as a lemma to be expanded, in the last instance (§7) it is conjoined at the beginning with the dictum “ten sefirot belimah”, further undermining the possibility that it stands as an independent lemma.
+Meanwhile, in the intervening instance (§6), it effectively appears in the middle of a lengthy passage (§5–§6)—and it is only in this instance that it appears in the same place as it does in the early Genizah-attested version (§III.2).

-In sum: An examination of the long recension reveals that its structure has a technical character that exhibits two changes: (1) the words ומידתן עשר שאין להן סוף are displaced from their expected position commencing commentarial statements; (2) the words עשר ספירות בלימה are added in certain places to unify statements.
-These changes not only altered the previously-balanced form of these pairs of sections but made it difficult to understand their content.
-In the final instance (§8), they even caused a misunderstanding, as the lemma ומידתן עשר שאין להן סוף seems to have been displaced from the explication attached to it in the original (אין בהן קץ).
+In sum: An examination of the long recension reveals that its structure has a technical character that exhibits two changes: (1) the words “and their measure is ten, which have no limit” are displaced from their expected position commencing commentarial statements; (2) the words “ten sefirot belimah” are added in certain places to unify statements.
+These changes do not only alter the balanced form of these pairs of sections but make it difficult to understand their content.
+In the final instance (§8), they even caused a misunderstanding, as the lemma “and their measure is ten, which have no limit” seems to have been displaced from the explication attached to it in the original (“their end has no limit”).
 These difficulties vanish when considering the Genizah rotulus, Saʿadiah’s commentary, and texts similar to these: in each of the instances detailed above, everything appears to be in its place.

-However, the total erasure of the lemmatic structure of the sections (as reflected in these texts) made it such that the explicative function of the commentarial statements was incomprehensible.
-It thus seems that as the editor/arranger organized the text of the long recension into its formulaic form, he failed to recognize some of its lemmata as such: while he certainly recognized the importance of the sections elaborating עשר ספירות בלימה and turned them into an organizing principle of the new text, he seems to have dismissed the fixed language ומידתן עשר שאין להן סוף as merely secondary.
-Under the new, formulaic structure of the long and, later, short recensions—wherein each section condenses all passages that begin with a given opening formula—the lemmatic function of phrases like עשר ספירות בלימה and ומידתן עשר שאין להן סוף was rendered superfluous. כיוצא בדבר שבה תופעה זו ומתבררת מן הבחינה ההשוואתית של דוגמאות נוספות.
+The total undermining of the lemmatic structure of the sections (as reflected in the long recensions texts) made it such that the explicative function of the commentarial statements was obscured if not completely nullified.
+It thus seems that as the editor/arranger organized the text of the long recension into its formulaic form, he failed to recognize some of its lemmata as such: while he certainly recognized the repetitive formula “ten sefirot belimah” and integrated them into his organizing principle of the revised text, he seems to have dismissed the other fixed formula “and their measure is ten, which have no limit” and rendered it secondary.
+Under the revised, formulaic structure of the long and, later, short recensions—wherein each section condenses all passages that begin with a given opening formulae—the lemmatic function of phrases like “ten sefirot belimah” and “and their measure is ten, which have no limit” was rendered superfluous.
+This finding is further clarified by a careful examination of other examples.

-The example treated in this section further supports the proposal that the early Genizah version and its branches represent the original form of Sefer Yeṣirah.
+The example treated in this section further supports the proposal that the text of the early Genizah-attested version and its branches represent the original form of Sefer Yeṣirah.
 When this text was subsequently edited into a new structure, some of the lemmata seemed to be superfluous, such that they were either misunderstood or occasionally, completely omitted from the treatise.
 Considering this analysis, it is extremely improbable that the relation obtaining between the versions can be accounted for in the opposite way, i.e., as moving from a disorganized state to one of cohesiveness.
-Such an account would require us to assume an extremely complex intervention on the part of an (unknown) editor, as well as a rather sophisticated (and unsuccessful) attempt to change the form of the text.
+Such an account would require us to assume an extremely complex intervention on the part of an (unknown) editor, as well as a rather sophisticated attempt to change the form of the text.

-An Early Error in the Ordering of the Early Version: The Misordering of the Sections and Its Manifestations in Subsequent Versions
+An Early Disruption in the Early Version of Sefer Yeṣirah And Its Traces in All Subsequent Versions